BrunaRihl/BarMix-Dublin/README.md

 I want to express my gratitude to the individuals who provided assistance and support throughout the process of completing this project:

- * to my mentor, Jubril Akolade, for his valuable feedback, for patiently addressing all my doubts, and for always being available and willing to help.
+ * to my mentor, Jubril Akolade, for his valuable feedback, for patiently addressing all my doubts, and for always being available and willing to help;

- * to my friends Ivan Frezza and Bruna Andrelieri helped me by clarifying some doubts regarding my codes.
+ * to Laura Mayock, Cohort Facilitator from Code Institute, for always guiding our studies in the best possible way and always being willing to help with any issue.

- *  to my husband Jasser for his unwavering support and patience during my study period.
+ * to my friends Ivan Frezza and Bruna Andelieri, who helped me by clarifying some doubts regarding my codes;

- * to Laura Mayock, Cohort Facilitator from Code Institute, for always guiding our studies in the best possible way and or always being willing to help with any issue.
+ *  to my husband Jasser for his unwavering support and patience during my study period;